-Scott McGillivray is back, and this time it’s his own vacation property he’s renovating and redesigning on a special 4-part series Scott’s Own Vacation House, airing March 14 at 9 p.m.
-ET/PT on HGTV Canada.
-To get ready for the premiere, we sat down with HGTV Canada’s newest designer Giselle Bullin, who joins fellow designer Debra Salmoni to help transform Scott’s property from a vision into reality.
+Scott McGillivray is back, and this time it’s his own vacation property he’s renovating and redesigning in a special 4-part series Scott’s Own Vacation House on HGTV Canada.
+We sat down with the series’ designer Giselle Bullin, who joins Debra Salmoni to help transform Scott’s property from a vision into reality.

 Read on to learn more about the talented, up-and-coming personality, from her inspirations and style, to her mentors and her ultimate goals.

 Giselle wanted to be a designer ever since she was a little girl.
 In fact, she says it’s always been second nature to her.
 “As a child, I would always walk into a room and just start analyzing how to make the space more functional, or how to make a space feel more spacious or appealing,” she says.
 “It’s something I always used to do, I would always rearrange my room, we arranged my living room, all the furniture in the house.
 I probably made my mom a little crazy at times!”

 Giselle isn’t just about making a space prettier or more functional; she’s also taken the time to learn about the renovation side of things by interning alongside a contractor as she was getting into the business.
 “I would go on job sites and learn about the foundation of homes, and flooring, and electrical.
 I would never do electrical myself, but I know a thing or two when it comes to building,” she says.
 “It helps you know what’s possible and what’s not possible with a design.”

 These days Giselle runs her own business, Top Home Stylist.
 There, she helps clients design rooms or whole houses, and she also stages homes for the bustling real estate market.
 “It’s been four years, and I mainly focus on home staging because I own all of my inventory,” she reveals.
 “It’s great.
 It brought me to where I am right now.”